+SYLLABUS - FALL SEMESTER '24

+Course: MVS 4441, Violin Performance; 3 credits

+Instructor: Dr. Janna Lower, MUB 118

+Phone: 273-3175 Email: jlower@ufl.edu

-SYLLABUS - FALL SEMESTER '24 Course: MVS 3431, Violin Performance; 3 credits Instructor: Dr. Janna Lower, MUB 118 Office Phone:273-3175 Email: jlower@ufl.edu Office Hours: Tuesday 7th Period, AND BY APPOINTMENT Class Schedule: 1 hour private lesson TBA (Rm.
+Office Hours: Tuesday 7th Period, AND BY APPOINTMENT

+Class Schedule: 1 hour private lesson TBA (Rm.
 118), Studio Class Tuesday 6th period (Rm.
+120)

+PREREQUISITES FOR MVS 4441

+Admission into MVS 4441 is approved only upon successful presentation of the Junior Recital, after two semesters of study at the 3000 level.
+Students must be passed by all members of their faculty committee, and the student will be notified as soon as the committee has conferred and reached an agreement.
+Two semesters of MVS 4441 are required for those students seeking the B.M. in Performance, as well as the Performer's Certificate.

+COURSE CONTENT

-120) PREREQUISITES FOR MVS 3431 For all music majors (but NOT minors), a Pre-Professional Jury for admittance to the 3000 level is required at the end of the 2nd semester of 2000-level study.
-A jury of 2 contrasting works must be prepared for a total playing time of 10 minutes; in addition, students must speak for 4 minutes about one of the pieces performed, and will be asked to sightread.
-Students must be passed by a majority of the faculty present.
-Minors will be accepted into MVS 3431 ONLY if they meet the technical standards of the typical repertoire listed below.
-Minors are required to have one semester of MVS 3431.
-COURSE CONTENT The repertoire is greatly expanded at this level, and considerable experience in performance is stressed.
-A minimum of 3 Studio Class performances is required, and it is expected that students will perform in venues other than Studio Class.
-For the jury in the first semester of 3000-level study, 2 contrasting works for a total playing time of 15 minutes must be presented.
-For all majors other than the B.M. in Performance, the completion of 2 semesters of MVS 3431, along with the presentation of a junior recital, fulfills the curricular requirement for violin study.
-The recital program, given in the 2nd semester of 3431, must have program notes on the repertoire performed, must represent a diversity of styles and periods, and must include at least one memorized movement from the unaccompanied sonatas and partitas of Bach.
-The length of the program should not be less than 30 minutes.
-A jury is required 2 weeks before the recital, in front of all members of the student's committee.
+Technique continues to be developed to accommodate the most advanced repertoire, and mature musicianship is expected in a broad diversity of repertoire for violin.
+3 Studio Class performances are required, and performance experience continues to be stressed.
+It is expected that a student shall have performed in venues other than Studio Class, most notably, the Friday Convocation.
+For the jury in the first semester of 4000-level study, 2 contrasting works for a total playing time of 15 minutes must be presented.
+In the 2nd semester of study, a Senior Recital is required, with program notes on the repertoire being performed.
+The recital program must represent a diversity of styles and periods, and must include at least one memorized movement from the unaccompanied sonatas and partitas of Bach.
+The length of the program should not be less than 40 minutes.
+A jury is required two weeks before the recital, in front of all members of the student's committee.
 The entire program must be ready to be performed; the committee will listen, at its discretion, to 15 minutes of the program.
 The committee must include the student's professor, another faculty member from the String Area, and a faculty member from outside the String Area.

-For students continuing on to the 4000 level of study (which includes those seeking the Performer's Certificate) the successful presentation of the Junior Recital is required.
-Students must be passed by all members of their faculty committee, and the student will be notified as soon as the committee has conferred and reached an agreement.
-If all members of the committee are present at the recital, it should be that same evening; otherwise, the student must immediately provide a recording of the recital to any absent faculty.
-Typical Etudes: Dont Op.
-35, 24 Etudes and Caprices Rode 24 Caprices Typical Repertoire: Unaccompanied Sonatas and Partitas of Bach Sonatas of Brahms and Prokofiev Concerti of Tchaikowsky, Saint-Saens, Vieuxtemps Wieniawski "Scherzo Tarantelle" For all other information, please consult the Studio Policy below which outlines all expectations and requirements for all levels of violin study.
-STUDIO POLICY FOR ALL LEVELS OF VIOLIN STUDY Grades will be based on three separate factors, each carrying equal weight: - 1) lesson attendance and preparation, especially etude completion, and general improvement; - 2) studio class performances; - 3) the final jury.
+Typical Etudes: Gavinies 24 Studies

+Paganini Caprices

+Typical Repertoire: Unaccompanied Sonatas and Partitas of Bach

+Sonatas of Ysaye and Debussy Concerti of Sibelius, Dvorak, Prokofiev

+Chausson "Poeme"

+For all other information, please consult the accompanying Studio Policy which outlines all expectations and requirements for all levels of violin study.

+STUDIO POLICY FOR ALL LEVELS OF VIOLIN STUDY

+Grades will be based on three separate factors, each carrying equal weight:

+- 1) lesson attendance and preparation, especially etude completion, and general improvement;

+- 2) studio class performances;

+- 3) the final jury.